Frank D. LantermanRepublican

 Died: April, 1981 in La Canada Flintridge, CA

-- LEGISLATION: Author of the Lanterman-Petris-Short Act (1971) which, among other effects, ended the involuntary commitment of the mentally ill.
+- LEGISLATION: Co-Author (with Senators Short and Petris) of the Lanterman-Petris-Short Act (SB 677 of 1967) which, among other effects, ended the involuntary commitment of the mentally ill.

 - LEGISLATION: Author of the Lanterman Developmental Disabilities Act (AB 846 in 1977), which expanded the protections that developmentally disabled persons enjoy.